Foamy urine can often result from having a fast urine stream. However, a range of medical conditions may also have this effect.

 If a person has these symptoms and a family history of kidney disease, high blood pressure, or diabetes, they should contact a doctor for testing.

-Some research suggests that damage to the kidney’s microvascular (small blood vessel) and filtration systems due to diabetic nephropathy may allow proteins to pass into the urine more freely.
+Research from 2017 suggests that damage to the kidney’s microvascular (small blood vessel) and filtration systems due to diabetic nephropathy may allow proteins to pass into the urine more freely.
 This may result in proteinuria and, therefore, foamy urine.

-Someone with type 2 diabetes may experience other symptoms, including:
+Someone with diabetes may experience

 - blurry vision